About

 Examples of Our Learning Tools

-Jennifer Shelswell (she/her) is a dedicated and experienced professor, changemaking faculty, and innovator at Georgian College who promotes Equity, Justice, and DIBs (Diversity & Inclusion to promote Belonging).
+Jennifer Looney (she/they) is a dedicated and experienced professor, changemaking faculty, transformative teacher, and innovator at Georgian College who promotes Equity, Justice, and DIBs (Diversity & Inclusion to promote Belonging).
 She holds a Master of Arts in Education from Central Michigan University.
-Jennifer is the co-founder, an educational resource developer, EDI consultant, and learning circle facilitator for Chapters4Change, a volunteer and education sub-committee member for the Advocacy and Accountability Committee for UPlift Black, a member of the Truth and Reconciliation Trail Committee at Georgian College, and the Georgian College Representative for the Orillia Food Committee.
-She values education as a way for people to 'Read to Learn and Learn to Change'.
-She is an advocate for mental health, self-care, and wellness and she believes that people engage and thrive in learning environments where they feel safe and accepted for their true authentic selves.
+Jennifer is the co-founder, an educational resource developer, EDI consultant, and learning circle facilitator for Chapters4Change.
+She values education as a way for people to 'Read to Learn and Learn to Change,' and is an advocate for mental health, self-care, self-compassion, and wellness.
+Jennifer believes that people engage and thrive in learning environments where they feel safe, heard, and accepted for their true authentic selves.
 She is also a member of the 2SLGBTQI+ community.
 Jennifer received the 2022 Board of Governors Award of Excellence Academic through Georgian College.

 Chapters4Change Advisory Circle